L-K-Mist/feathers-chat-vuetify-electron/README.md

-# p2d-controller
+# feathers-chat-vuetify-electron

 > Feathers Vue Vuex Vuetify Electron Example

-It borrows heavily from  - [feathers-chat-vuex example](https://github.com/feathers-plus/feathers-chat-vuex)although it doesn't use the [feathers-vuex](https://github.com/feathersjs/feathers-vuex) Feathers client plugin.
+It borrows heavily from - [feathers-chat-vuex example](https://github.com/feathers-plus/feathers-chat-vuex) - although it doesn't use the - [feathers-vuex](https://github.com/feathersjs/feathers-vuex) Feathers client plugin.
 This is because as a feathers newbie, I needed to see how feathers and vuex work together, so opted to do all the "switchboarding" between these tools myself.

 ## Codesmells?